gte959f/mac-dev-setup/README.md

     export AWS_ELB_HOME="/usr/local/Library/LinkedKegs/elb-tools/jars"
     export AWS_RDS_HOME="/usr/local/Cellar/rds-command-line-tools/1.12.002/libexec"

-Step 4: Select your AWS images to use.
+Fifth, select your AWS images to use.
 If you are using vagrant to manage then see the vagrant section.

 - Amazon directory of [AMI Images](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html)
 - Ubuntu can be found here [Ubuntu official images](http://cloud-images.ubuntu.com)